From the Louisiana Purchase to the Oregon Trail: America's westward expansion

 Following the French and Indian War, the British parliament released the Proclamation of 1763, which ordered that expansion should not continue beyond the Appalachians.

-However, this was largely ignored, and colonists expanded into Ohio, Tennessee, and Kentucky.
+However, this was largely ignored, and colonists expanded into what is now Ohio, Tennessee, and Kentucky.

 After the American colonies had won their independence from Britain at the end of the American Revolution, there was a renewed push to expand into the fertile lands between the Appalachians and the Mississippi River, and further westward.